P-ule-P/CDV01_Career_Goals_Reflection_PUGPUL25129_fto2502_Group-B2_Pugisho-Pule_CDV01-main/README.md

    - Outlining my long-term career aspirations:
      Fully competent Software developer
    - Describing how these align with my interests and skills:
-     I am studying coding as I text and that proves how they aligned I am
+     I am studying coding currently and that proves how they aligned I am

 ### Part 4: Action Plan